 Applications will not be considered unless you have obtained and attached all appropriate planning permission, listed building and conservation area consents when applying for your licence.

 When you have completed the works and removed any temporary structures, you must inform us so we can inspect the public highway adjacent to the site.
-Your deposit will be returned if there has been no damage to the public highway, street furniture or surrounding highway gullies.

 Where damage has occurred, we require at least one month's notice by the contractor before it will begin reinstatement work.